LambdaSix/Wild-Living/README.md

 You can never have enough ways to tie things together in the wilds, and now you can process the fibrous inner layers of willow bark for cordage ropes, harvest willow reeds from willow trees then strip the bark to get the willow bark.

+## Clay Changes
+Large clay vessels can now use either Leather Cordage or Rough Cordage for the straps rather than consuming leather/fur patches.
+Large Clay Container can use either hide or birchbark to waterproof the lid, requires some kind of adhesive to glue the waterproofing on.

 ## Constructables

 ### Wooden Work Mat